nickconway/business-card-ocr/README.md

 # Buisness Card OCR

 ## Overview
 The purpose of this program is to read in business card information and isolate the name, email address, and phone number of the contact.
+This exercise is part of [Asymmetrik's Programming Challenges](https://asymmetrik.com/programming-challenges/)

 ## Instructions
 Before running the program, make sure the file to be read is placed in the `data` directory as a `.txt` file.
 When inputting the file name, type ONLY the file name and extension, no directories.
 To run the program open a terminal and run these commands: